Bilbao into Spanish Super Cup final

 A 77th-minute header from Yeray Alvarez levelled the scores.

-Before Nico Williams hit the winner nine minutes from time in Saudi Arabia.
+But Nico Williams hit the winner nine minutes from time in Saudi Arabia.

 Real Madrid made sure of their place in Sunday's final in Riyadh with a 3-2 win over Barcelona on Wednesday.